rdkcentral/Lightning-SDK/docs/plugins/router.md

 Next to lazy creation you have the option to configure lazy destroy by setting, lazyDestroy: true.
 By using the platform settings the platform can override this (for performance reasons on a low end box)

 Lazy destroy means, when we navigate to a new route we remove the page from the render-tree to free up memory and invalidate textures so the Lightnigs textures garbage collector can start freeing up memory

+## Configurable texture garbage collect

+To free up texture memory directly after the old page has been destroyed and not wait for Lightning to start collectionm garbage (texture) you can set the platformsettings flag `gcOnUnload: true`

+This will force a texture directly after destroying the page.